hlnyalcin/clinical-bioinformatics-case/findings.md

 Sequence Typing

 MLST analysis assigned the isolate to Sequence Type 258 (ST258).
-This sequence type is commonly associated with multidrug-resistant clinical isolates of Klebsiella pneumoniae and supported the species identification obtained through BLAST.
+This sequence type is commonly associated with multidrug-resistant clinical isolates of Klebsiella pneumoniae (Pitout & Nordmann, 2015).
+The MLST result was consistent with the species identification obtained through BLAST.

 Antimicrobial Resistance Analysis